 Note: If adding dried fruit, like raisins, you can add them before or after baking the granola.
 Adding them before you bake the granola will make the raisins more dense and chewy.
 Adding them after baking will keep the raisins more plump and soft.
-Use raw nuts because they will roast during the baking process and I suggest using parchment paper to line the baking sheet.
+Use raw nuts because they will toast during the baking process and I suggest using parchment paper to line the baking sheet.
 The parchment paper helps to prevent the granola from sticking to pan.

 Recipe can be found at Epicurious.com